BestReviews is reader-supported and may earn an affiliate commission. Details

 Stick vacuums: Lightweight and sleek, a stick vacuum cleaner is the slimline choice of the bunch.
 This machinery employs light suction and a rotating brush to extract dirt from carpet fibers into a bag or container.
 You can choose from corded and cordless stick models.
 (We’ll address the advantages and disadvantages of both types in a moment.)
 Because stick vacs have weaker suction, this should not necessarily be your primary vacuum.
 That said, a stick vacuum makes a great secondary vacuum — a handy tool for light cleaning days and simple touch-ups.

 Robotic vacuum cleaners: Although this type of vacuum, also known as a robot vacuum, is not covered in depth in this article, we would be remiss not to mention it.
 A robotic cleaner is a solid and unique choice in the world of vacuum cleaners.
 There is so much to say about them, in fact, that we have created a separate shopping guide for you to learn about them.
 If you would like to obtain information about the best robot vacuums on the market, we invite you to check out our robotic vacuum cleaner review.
-We break down the details of one of our favorites, the Roomba i7+, in even greater detail here.

 For consumers who find themselves debating between a robot vacuum and a traditional vacuum, we offer the following tips for your consideration.

 The weight of a vacuum cleaner affects how easy (or difficult) it is to use.
 Upright and canister vacuums are usually heftier than stick vacuums, but they often have increased suction to make up for it.
 If you are buying a vacuum for a person with limited arm or grip strength, select a model with a lower weight to avoid muscle fatigue and strain.
 One with a swivel head for enhanced maneuverability may be ideal.